Order a document or search

 - specific entry details such as names or places.

-If you would like your copy certified, please choose the Certification option in the Heritage Shop.
+If you would like your copy certified, please let us know in the enquiry form.

 If your request is urgent, we can fast track it for an additional fee.
 Expedited search and copy fees are £36 (in addition to the usual cost of copies or certified entries).
 See our fees and charges for more information.